jacksettles/llama_head_pruning/README.md

 ## Credit where credit is due!

 This repo utilizes the framework in https://github.com/rachtibat/LRP-eXplains-Transformers to perform relevance propagation on transformer based LLMs.

+# Disclaimer

+This code was implemented with a lot of absolute paths, so if anyone wishes to use it, just be sure to put in your own path names to your models and data.
+Bad practice, I know.